Marketing08.20.20

 Podcasts

 Podcasts.
 If your friend or your co-worker doesn’t have one, they used to have, want to have, or are planning to have one.
-So yea, it can be easy to have a little bit of podcast fatigue.
+So yeah, it can be easy to have a little bit of podcast fatigue.
 But don’t underestimate the versatile ways that a podcast can present an opportunity for a brand.
 Spotify certainly isn’t: they recently acquired the Joe Rogan Podcast for reportedly $100 million dollars, and earlier this year paid somewhere between $140 million and $196 million to acquire The Ringer, a prominent sports media company with a roster of popular podcasts under its belt.
 Why?
 To put it simply, these podcasts all have large followings with millions of listeners, and large followings mean opportunity for ad revenue.
 For marketing purposes, podcasts can have the potential to reach customers in 2 ways:

 • Podcast Advertising- Regular listeners trust the hosts of the podcasts that they listen to.
 They’re engaged, which is why they tune in weekly and sometimes multiple times a week.
 That engagement is something that marketers can use: their brand is sponsored by a trusted, reliable source.
 Ad reads on podcasts have a personal touch that can’t quite be matched on other platforms, and with Spotify pushing to make more information available to advertisers in the very near future, there’s no doubt that the efficacy of advertising on podcasts will only increase, and soon.

 • Branded Podcasts- On its face, a branded podcast might seem like a fool’s errand.
 Why would anyone want to listen to a podcast that ultimately is just trying to sell them a product or service?
-The only problem with that theory is…they work.
+The only problem with that theory is… they work.
 People are hungry for interesting content, and even if that content comes from a brand, the truth is that it really doesn’t matter.

 That doesn’t mean that your brand needs a branded podcast, or that you should go all-in the first idea that you have.
 What it does mean is that if you think you have a good idea, you shouldn’t be shy to give it a shot.
 These things have a history of capturing the interest of listeners, as long as they are presenting a compelling topic or concept, and are honest about they are.
 As Matt Lieber of Gimlet Media says in the Times article above, “If a brand wants to make a commercial that’s 20 minutes long, it will fail.”